 Notorious female circumcisers in Kajiado County have had a road to Damascus moment and ditched the barbaric practice to become champions of Maasai girls’ rights.

-These ageing women now make modern mats in a community centre in Enkinye village, Kajiado Central sub-county, under a non-governmental organization called Il’laramatak Community Concerns (ICC).
+These ageing women now make modern mats in a community centre in Enkinye village, Kajiado Central sub-county, under a non-governmental organisation called Il’laramatak Community Concerns (ICC).

 Some women are involved in the milk business as an alternative way to earn a living.